 Flying Saucers

-(Here Libby tells about playing soldiers with Henry and explains how to make flying saucers like the ones they used) Just go back to the story (Libby at school).
+(Here Libby tells how to make hovercraft like the ones she and Henry made) Just go back to the story (Libby at school).

 To make flying saucers